awsdocs/aws-secrets-manager-docs/doc_source/reference_iam-permissions.md

 ## Block broad access to secrets with `BlockPublicPolicy` condition<a name="iam-contextkeys-blockpublicpolicy"></a>

 In identity policies that allow the action `PutResourcePolicy`, we recommend you use `BlockPublicPolicy: true`\.
 This condition means that users can only attach a resource policy to a secret if the policy doesn't allow broad access\.

+Secrets Manager uses Zelkova automated reasoning to analyze resource policies for broad access\.
+For more information about Zelkova, see [ How AWS uses automated reasoning to help you achieve security at scale](https://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/) on the AWS Security Blog\.

 The following example shows how to use `BlockPublicPolicy`\.

 ```
 {